-The PFA Judge has broad discretion under the law in imposing conditions upon a person who the judge has found to have committed abuse.
-These conditions can include:
+The PFA Judge has broad discretion in imposing conditions upon a person the judge has found to have committed abuse.
+These conditions can include the following:

 Placement of the Protection Order in the PA State Police Registry

-All current and potential employers and others conducting background checks will have access to the database listing the Pennsylvania Protective Order.
+All current and potential employers and others conducting background checks will have access to the protection order registry.

 PFA Mandatory Firearms Relinquishment

-Where Can Firearms be Relinquished under the PFA Law?
+Where Can a Defendant Turn Over Firearms Under the PFA Law?

 - The county Sheriff’s Department